Who We Are

 Manitoba Women’s Institute is a member of the Associated Country Women of the World (ACWW) with a membership of 9 Million women in 72 countries; ACWW has consultative status at the United Nations, with members serving on such UN bodies as the World Health Organization, Food and Agricultural Organizations, UNESCO and UNICEF.

-For 103 years Manitoba Women’s Institute has been committed to providing education and skills, development opportunities for women, particularly those in rural areas and has advocated on behalf of rural families to safeguard the rural way of life and to make their communities better places in which to live.
+For over 100 years, Manitoba Women’s Institute has been committed to providing education and skills, development opportunities for women, particularly those in rural areas and has advocated on behalf of rural families to safeguard the rural way of life and to make their communities better places in which to live.
 WI members are recognized in their communities and throughout the province as women who can make a difference.

 What We Do